Kelketek/edx-platform/docs/en_us/internal/jenkins/builds.md

 There are three ways that builds start in our jenkins testing infastructure for edx-platform.

 ##### 1) Automatic builds for Pull Requests
+* Permissions Required: You must either be a _public_ member of the [edx organization on github](https://github.com/orgs/edx/people), or on a whitelist.

 * How it gets started

   >* When you submit a pull request to the edx-platform repository, a jenkins build will